ValentineCodes/kitso/README.md

-# 🏗 Scaffold-ETH
+# ⛓ Kitso

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+🧪 An open-source, up-to-date starter-Kit for building decentralized applications on the Lukso blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

 ⚙️ Built using React Native, Hardhat, Wagmi, Viem, and Typescript.